Skip to content

 This column may appear anywhere in the file.

-Additional Columns OPTIONAL n/a Additional columns are allowed.
+Additional Columns OPTIONAL n/a Additional columns are allowed if they are defined in the associated metadata file.

 Throughout BIDS you can indicate missing values with n/a (for "not available").